-- 14.1 As noted in Section 9.8 above, the Bank of Canada recalculates bidding limits every six months and informs government securities distributors of their recalculated limits.
-In the event that a firm's bidding limit changes significantly during a recalculation period, the Bank may contact that firm to discuss the circumstances giving rise to the change in the limit. - 14.2 The Bank of Canada analyzes bidding after each auction to determine whether primary dealers have complied with the minimum bidding obligations (Section 13.1).
-In the event that a primary dealer has not met its minimum bidding obligations, the Bank of Canada will contact the primary dealer shortly after the auction to discuss the circumstances pertaining to the auction. - 14.3 The Department of Finance and the Bank of Canada may sanction a government securities distributor if they are of the view that the government securities distributor has: attempted to manipulate the market for Government of Canada securities; made an incorrect representation or certification; failed to provide information required under these Terms, or provided information that was incorrect, inaccurate, or incomplete; participated in any other breach of these Terms or of IIROC Rule 2800, the Code of Conduct for IIROC-Regulated Firms Trading in Wholesale Domestic Debt Markets.
+- 12.1 As noted in Section 6.9 above, the Bank of Canada recalculates bidding limits every six months and informs government securities distributors of their recalculated limits.
+In the event that a firm's bidding limit changes significantly during a recalculation period, the Bank may contact that firm to discuss the circumstances giving rise to the change in the limit. - 12.2 The Bank of Canada analyzes bidding after each auction to determine whether primary dealers have complied with the minimum bidding obligations.
+In the event that a primary dealer has not met its minimum bidding obligations, the Bank of Canada will contact the primary dealer shortly after the auction to discuss the circumstances pertaining to the auction.